The University of Montpellier has signed a five-year partnership agreement with the Institut Agro in Montpellier

 The primary goal of the I-SITE MUSE project is to help establish a world-class university in Montpellier by harnessing the strengths of all partners, with a particular focus on three key areas: human health, the environment, and agriculture and food.
 This ambition requires action across all areas of university life—education, research, international relations, innovation, and student life—as well as the development of a new organizational structure for the university, one capable of integrating partners.

-Following the signing of an initial agreement in November 2019, which foreshadowed this partnership, the purpose of this partnership agreement is to formalize the terms of collaboration between the University of Montpellier and the Institut Agro through its internal school, Montpellier SupAgro.
+Following the signing of an initial agreement in November 2019, which foreshadowed this partnership, the present partnership agreement aims to formalize the terms of collaboration between the University of Montpellier and the Institut Agro through its internal school, Montpellier SupAgro.

-“I welcome this agreement between the University of Montpellier and the Institut Agro on behalf of Montpellier SupAgro, which has now become an internal school of the Institut Agro, and with whom we have been collaborating successfully for several years.
-This agreement thus formally reflects the relationship of trust that exists between our teams of faculty and researchers.
+“I welcome this agreement between the University of Montpellier and the Institut Agro on behalf of Montpellier SupAgro, which is now a school within the Institut Agro and with which we have been collaborating successfully for several years.
+This agreement formally reflects the relationship of trust that exists between our teaching and research teams.
 But it is also a strong testament to our shared commitment to addressing the recommendations of the international Idex-Isite jury for the Investment for the Future program.
 Together, we share the ambition to foster the development and influence of the University of Montpellier.”

 Philippe AUGÉ, President of the University of Montpellier